Just read this, (Click.) and this, (Clickclick )

 Call me young, call me immature, call me the frog in the well who hasn't been through most of my life to comment on something like housing and politics.
 But all I can say is just how sick and tired I am of people my age, my generation, comparing Singapore to other countries in the world and how 'untaken' care of we are.

 Granted maybe there are some issues that our government could do better in, but have you thought about the things that they did do right?
 Humans have this way of never seeing the things that people do for us, and only the things that they don't do for us.
-Even if they do see it, they take it as, they should have done it for us
+Even if they do see it, they take it as, they should have done it for us.

 I have seen friends commenting on the fact that other countries like Libya and what their dictator, Gaddafi has done for the country.
 I saw this article floating on FB, and reading it on face value generates the idea that even a dictator seems to treat his citizens better than a democratic government does.